skadauke/rwb-train/README.md

 In addition, the startup script accomplishes the following:

-- Clones a GitHub repository with course materials.
+- Clones a configurable GitHub repository with course materials.
   - Repos must contain two folders labeled `exercises` and `solutions`.
   - For an example repo, see <https://github.com/skadauke/intro-to-r-for-clinical-data-rmed2022>.
 - Creates a configurable number of users with a configurable prefix, e.g. `train001`, `train002`, ... or `rmed001`, `rmed002`, ...